aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ps-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to XLT in Android via Java" h2="Transform PS to XLT within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a popular file format used for documents that require a high degree of accuracy and portability.
+However, the PDF format is not suitable for data analysis and manipulation.
+Therefore, it is necessary to convert PDF documents to other formats such as XLSX and XLT.

+<h2>How Aspose.Total Helps for PS to XLT Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to integrate powerful document processing features into their Android applications.
+It includes two APIs, Aspose.PDF for Android via Java and Aspose.Cells for Android via Java, which can be used to convert PS to XLSX and XLSX to XLT respectively.

+Aspose.PDF for Android via Java is a powerful PDF processing API that enables developers to convert PDF documents to other popular formats such as XLSX, HTML, and TXT.
+It also provides features such as document manipulation, text extraction, and document signing.

+Aspose.Cells for Android via Java is a powerful spreadsheet processing API that enables developers to manipulate spreadsheets in various formats such as XLSX, XLT, and XLS.
+It provides features such as data import/export, formula calculation, chart creation, and document protection.

-You can integrate PS to XLT conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert PS to XLSX.
-Secondly, you can convert XLSX to XLT by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+By using Aspose.Total for Android via Java, developers can easily integrate PS to XLT conversion feature into their Android applications in two steps.
+Firstly, they can use Aspose.PDF for Android via Java to convert PS to XLSX.
+Secondly, they can use Aspose.Cells for Android via Java to convert XLSX to XLT.
+This makes it easy for developers to create powerful document processing applications for Android devices.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}